Table of Contents

 Section 3

 Two votes shall be taken on every project proposal considered by the Board.
 The first vote shall be taken at the meeting at which the project is presented and shall be on the legitimacy of the project plan and budget.
 The second vote shall be taken prior to the end of the fall or the spring semester and in time to allow project recommendations to be made to the SFRB for that semester.
 Each member shall retain the right to vote “no” on any and all scenarios or to abstain from the vote.
-The Board’s recommendations shall be presented to the SFRB for approval prior to the final fund allocation.
+The Board’s recommendations shall be presented to the SFRB for approval prior to fund disbursement.

 Section 4

 The Chairperson shall poll all members who vote “no” on the project proposal, legitimacy, and funding approvals to clarify reasons for their votes.
-The reasons for voting as such on project proposals shall be recorded anonymously in the meeting minutes, unless otherwise specified.
+The reasons for voting as such on-project proposals shall be recorded anonymously in the meeting minutes, unless otherwise specified.
 This information shall be collected to determine if members are basing their votes on accurate information.
 The reasons for denial of legitimacy or final funding shall be communicated to the project proposers by referring them to the minutes of the Board meeting.

 Article IX: Amendment Procedure